gcharters/kabanero-dev-getting-started/README.md

 To access the application endpoint in a browser, select the **Open App** icon <img src="images/open-app.png" width="3%" height="3%"> next to the project's name, or right-click on the project and select the `Open App` menu option.
 This opens up the application in the running container showing the `Welcome to your Appsody Microservice` page.

 Let's take a look at the code.
 In the **VS Code EXPLORER** you should see a `CODEWIND-WORKSPACE` entry with your project name.
-Expand this and the sub-twisties to show all the files created from the Appsody template (Note, the template is not intended to be a sample as most people would end up having to delete the code each time, it aims to provide the starter code, server configuration and build to which you can add your code).
+If you don't find it, right-click on the project and choose `Add Folder to Workspace`.
+In the workspace view, expand the project and the sub-folders to show all the files created from the Appsody template (Note, the template is not intended to be a sample as most people would end up having to delete the code each time, it aims to provide the starter code, server configuration and build to which you can add your code).

 <img src="images/template-code.png" width="50%" height="50%">